Long Bridge (Potomac River)

-Washington Bridge (1809–1870)
+First bridge (1809–1870)

 The first bridge at this location was the "Washington Bridge", a wooden toll bridge.
 The Washington Bridge Company was authorized on February 5, 1808, by the District Commissioners and an Act of Congress with the purpose of shortening the distance in the country's main mail route.
 President Thomas Jefferson signed it into law soon after.
 It was built to provide foot, horse and stagecoach traffic to Washington City.
 It was the second bridge to cross the Potomac in the District of Columbia, following a 1797 span at a narrower crossing near Little Falls, upstream of Georgetown, at the site of the present Chain Bridge.
 At the time it opened and also in the official documents, it was referred to as Washington Bridge, Potomac Bridge or simply "the Bridge" but by the 1830s it began to be called the "long Bridge across the Potomac" to distinguish it from the shorter bridge near Little Falls.
 Over time, the colloquial name was shortened to just "Long Bridge".

 Built as a timber pile structure with two draw spans, it connected the city of Washington to Alexandria County.
 The bridge opened to traffic on May 20, 1809, and, at 5000 ft long or a mile including the abutments, was the longest bridge in the United States at the time.
 On the city of Washington side, it landed at the end of Maryland Avenue SW near 14th Street SW.
 Before the bridge was built, only a ferryboat connected the city of Washington and Alexandria County.
 The ferryboat ride made for a treacherous crossing when the river froze as the river was very wide.
 The bridge was 36 ft wide, with 29 ft for the broad carriageway in the center.
 The rest was for walkways on each side, protected from center traffic by a guardrail.
 It was built on 201 piers, with 20 lamps, a 25 ft wide draw on one side and a 35 ft wide one on the other.
 A 100 ft wharf was constructed near one of the draws.

 A board of commissioners oversaw the subscription of stocks to raise capital for the build, not to exceed $200,000, equal to $ today.

 A toll was put in place with prices set by Congress and posted at the bridge for up to 60 years after opening: